Eastern Illustrating & Publishing Company

 The museum is raising funds to acquire 7,500 glass plate negatives to substantially complete its collection from the Eastern Illustrating & Publishing Co.

 Cassens sold his business in 1947 and died in 1948.
-Though his dream of photographing all 48 states was not realized, his company did manage to make over 40,000 glass plate negatives of New England and New York between 1909 and 1947.
+Though his dream of photographing all 48 states was not realized, his company did manage to make over 50,000 glass plate and film negatives of New England and New York between 1909 and 1947.
 The images are fascinating on many levels.
 They take their viewers back in time to when the roads were still dirt, horse drawn carriages outnumbered cars, coastlines were still undeveloped and elms lined the streets.